-A similarly Mexico City based phenomenon comes in the form of the cheese-less quesadilla.
+A similarly Mexico City-based phenomenon comes in the form of the cheese-less quesadilla.
 When you order a quesadilla anywhere else in the country, the assumption is that cheese comes as standard.
-In the capital, however, you must specify that you want the queso in your quesadilla – or you’ll end up cheese-free and disappointed.
-Try and find a street vendor which sells them in beautiful blue corn tortillas and choose as many extra fillings as you like.
+In the capital, however, you must specify that you want queso in your quesadilla – or you’ll end up cheese-free and disappointed.
+Try to find a street vendor that sells them in beautiful blue corn tortillas and choose as many extra fillings as you like.

-Corn tortillas are double fried before being stuffed with refried beans, cheese and the fillings of your choice.
-Pile on the free sides such as onion, cilantro and guacamole – plus all the spicy salsas you can handle.
-These greasy, messy stalwarts of Mexico’s street food scene are hot and delicious – just don’t try and eat one while you’re walking.
+Corn tortillas are double fried before being stuffed with refried beans, cheese and fillings of your choice.
+Pile on the free sides such as onion, cilantro, salsa and guacamole.
+These greasy, messy stalwarts of the Mexican street food scene are hot and delicious – just don’t try to eat one while you’re walking.

-Another common Mexican street food offering is the tlacoyo – a blue corn dough tortilla traditionally filled with chicharrón (pork crackling), requesón (soft cheese) or a bean paste.
-Ingredients are stuffed into the center of the dough before cooking and are served with, salsas, cheese and nopales (cactus) loaded on top.
-These are best when bought from street vendors who make them fresh on open air griddles.
+Another common Mexican street food is the tlacoyo – a blue corn dough tortilla traditionally filled with chicharrón (pork crackling), requesón (soft cheese) or a bean paste.
+Ingredients are stuffed into the center of the dough before being cooked.
+They’re then served with salsas, cheese and nopales (cactus) loaded on top.
+These are best when bought from street vendors who make them fresh on open-air griddles.

-A classic of Mexican cuisine is the distinctive, acquired taste of mole.
-However, given that there are seven different varieties of mole, it’s guaranteed there’ll be a flavor to suit everyone.
-The most recognizable flavor, though, is undoubtedly the brown chili-chocolate mole, which comes served with seasoned rice and chicken topped with sesame seeds.
+A classic of Mexican cuisine is the distinctive sauce known as mole.
+However, given there are seven different varieties of mole, it’s guaranteed there’ll be a flavor to suit everyone.
+The most recognizable flavor, though, is undoubtedly the brown chili-chocolate mole, which comes with seasoned rice and chicken topped with sesame seeds.
 Another excellent mole option is the yellow version, which features none of the chocolate but all of the spice.